Chennais Amirta Launches International Aviation College, Partners with Malaysia and Singapore universities - www.lokmattimes.com

 Chennais Amirta Launches International Aviation College, Partners with Malaysia and Singapore universities

-VMPL New Delhi [India], May 29: Event is happening Hyderabad at Green Park Hotel.
-Chennais Amirta Group of Institutions, ...
+VMPL The Park, Bengaluru (Karnataka) [India], May 31: Chennais Amirta Group of Institutions, a leading name in hospitality education ...

 VMPL

-New Delhi [India], May 29: Event is happening Hyderabad at Green Park Hotel.
-Chennais Amirta Group of Institutions, a leading name in hospitality education for 14 years with over 25,000 placements, expands its horizons with two exciting MoUs.
+The Park, Bengaluru (Karnataka) [India], May 31: Chennais Amirta Group of Institutions, a leading name in hospitality education for 14 years with over 25,000 placements, expands its horizons with two exciting MoUs.
 The institution hosted a press meet to share the success of global connections to benefit its students with international exposure and earnings.
 R. Boomeenaathan, the Chairman of Chennais Amirta Group of Institutions proudly shared the details of the Groups two recent international MoUs titled Forging Global Ties with University College of Aviation Malaysia (UniCAM) and Birmingham Academy Singapore.

 About the MoU with UniCAM